Levamisole nonenzymatic breakdown products

 We like what Dr. Janssen said when he opined about drug research, it is an interdisciplinary endeavor.
 The various disciplines of science are like the fingers on a hand-- of the same origin, but no longer in contact.
 He had some profound words but these are his most powerful: "Our striving to carefully distinguish those things that we think we know from those that we don't know, which is the essence of scientific thinking, should not stand in the way of serendipity.
 In drug research the interesting, unexpected new lead should be followed up at once, bypassing the many trivial and scientifically irrelevant bureaucratic hurdles"...he goes on.
 He talks about the future of levamisole, the second phase of discovery where obvious facts can no longer be denied, but the whole story isn't told yet.
 And the third and final phase, still to come (at the time) when the drug is described in text books, effective, and safe...widely used and promoted...but alas, it becomes an old story.

-We are taking the old story, and had Dr. Janssen been alive today, I believe he would be pleased where we are taking his molecule.
+Had Dr. Janssen been alive today, I believe he would be pleased where we are taking his molecule.
 We are still learning about it and by experiment, continue to explain how, why and where it works.
 There is a possibility this molecule, with some tweaks, will give us a treatment for human neurodegenerative diseases.
 And other "incurable" infectious diseases.